terrajobst/AspNetCore.Docs.pt-br/aspnetcore/security/authentication/identity-api-authorization.md

 ### <a name="startup-class"></a>Classe de inicialização

-A `Startup` classe tem as seguintes adições:
+A classe `Startup` tem as seguintes adições:

-* Dentro do `Startup.ConfigureServices` método:
+* Dentro do método de `Startup.ConfigureServices`:
   * Identidade com a interface do usuário padrão:

     ```csharp